Garchupiter/Kraken-Optical-Simulator/README.md

 • vtk '8.2'
 • csv '1.0'
 • Place the directory “Kraken” in the same path where the code to be executed is located.
-• All the files included in the directory and that begin their name with the word “ Example - - ” are examples in which the library functions are used.

 ## Surfaces and the optical system
 The library has been simplified to the point of having only two classes of objects for the definition of a system, these are surf and system.